rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 3. Click **Add**, associate it with a user, and copy the token.
 4. Update the `NETBOX_TOKEN` field in `.env`.

-### :material-import: 6.3 Importing Routers to Netbox
+### :material-import: 6.3 Importing Routers into Netbox
-Now with the environment fully configured, you can import the routers to Netbox with the command:
+Now that the environment is fully configured, you can import the routers to Netbox with the command:
 ```bash
 python3 import_netbox.py
 ```